 2.4.5 Community Facilities

 For the size of the population of the plan area there are also relatively few community facilities.
-There are no medical clinics, public schools or developed parks in the community.
-However the community does host County facilities including the La Cienega Community Center, Fire Station and the Transfer Station; and there are a couple of churches and cemeteries that provide a variety of services to the community.
+There are no medical clinics, public schools or limited developed parks in the community.
+However, the community does host County facilities including the La Cienega Community Center, Fire Station and the Transfer Station; and there are a couple of churches and cemeteries that provide a variety of services to the community.

-In general public funding at both the state and County level has dropped during the recession and the lack of appropriate levels of funding for community facilities will continue to influence the ability for the community and the County to adequately meet the needs of this growing community.
-Despite this, the community has been very active in identifying needs and seeking funding.
-Currently several projects related to Community Facilities have been listed on the County’s Capital Improvement Plan and/or in resolutions adopted by the Board of County Commissioners:
+In general public funding at both the state and County level have increased recently, however, appropriate levels of funding for community facilities will continue to influence the ability for the community and the County to adequately meet the needs of this growing community.
+The community has been very active in identifying needs and seeking funding.
+Eagle Ridge will be allocating acreage for the community to create a community center and/or park as part of their master plan.
+The community should work with the Board of County Commissioners to seek Capital Outlay to obtain funding for a new Community Center with associated outdoor recreation facilities.

- Funding for a new Community Center with associated outdoor recreation facilities has been listed on the County’s Capital Improvement Plan and the community has identified vacant State Land Office property as a suitable central location with suitable access off of Paseo Real.

 2.4.6 Conservation, Community Stewardship, and Open Space Use